MartinKratochvilProgramy/gofetch/README.md

 import "github.com/MartinKratochvilProgramy/gofetch"
 ```

-Define your tickers in a string array, ticker names should correspond to the names found on yahoo.finance.com, eg:
+Define your tickers in a string array, ticker names should correspond to the names found on yahoo.finance.com.
+Function gofetch.FetchAsync() returns array of structs TickerInfo{ticker string, price float64}.
+To get the ticker name or price, use the GetTicker() or GetPrice() functions.

 ```Go
 tickers := []string{"aapl", "msft", "tsla", "amzn", "goog", "nflx", "meta"}